Analysis | What is court packing, and why are some Democrats seriously considering it?

 He has not been a fan.
 He sees it as a maneuver that could come back to haunt Democrats when they’re out of power.
 What’s to stop a Republican president and Republican Congress from expanding it even more, to get what they want?
 That was a feature of the Reconstruction era.
 “We’ll live to rue that day,” he said last year during the primary.

 Plus, Biden has served in the Senate for more than 30 years and has a reputation for respecting institutions and the way things are done.
 He’s an unlikely candidate to be the first president in some 150 years to expand the court.
-And his campaign seems aware of a risk that even talking about this could turn away moderate voters — who may not be as conservative as the way this Supreme Court is heading, but who also don’t want to mess with the way things are done.
+And his campaign seems aware of a risk that even talking about this could turn away moderate voters — who may not be as conservative as the way this Supreme Court is heading but who also don’t want to mess with the way things are done.
 Ginsburg was opposed to it for that reason.

 “If anything would make the court look partisan,” she told NPR in 2019, “it would be that — one side saying, ‘When we’re in power, we’re going to enlarge the number of judges, so we would have more people who would vote the way we want them to.’ ”